GA-repos/HTML-and-CSS/readme.md

 ```

 Checking out the result in the browser, the border is a bit heavy and the color is a bit odd.
-Let's use the Dev Tools to tweak this until it looks right.

-We then update the value of the border property with the one we settled on:
+Let's update the value of the border property:

 ```css
 body {